 Positron emission tomography (PET) is a medical imaging procedure that provides unique information about how an organ or system in the body is working.
 PET scans are mainly used to assess cancers, neurological (brain) diseases and cardiovascular (heart-related) disease.

-The PET scanner has a ring of detectors that surround the patient.
+The PET scanner has a ring of detectors that surround the person.
 It looks similar to a CT scanner.
 The scan is performed by a healthcare professional called a nuclear medicine scientist, who works with a nuclear medicine specialist (doctor).

 How the PET scan works